lorossi/MK8D-analysis/README.md

 After playing for a long while, I found out that:

 - Miniturbo is a really important stat, as I get a lot of them due to my continuous drifting
-- Acceleration is more important than speed, as online lobbies make an aggressive use of items
+- Acceleration is more important than speed, as online lobbies make aggressive use of items
 - Handling and traction are pretty important, but not as much as the other stats
 - The best build is the one that has balanced stats